radview/webload-documentation/docs/console/create_template_wizard.md

    The host computer is moved from the Load Machines or Probing Client Machine window to the Host Computers window.

 1. From the Host Computers window, select a host computer.
-1. Click the right arrow button ![ref30].
+1. Click the right arrow button.
    The host computer is moved from the Host Computers window to the Load Machines or Probing Client Machine window.

 ### Deleting a Host Computer